krish-21/iStock/README.md

 Proceeding to the next day means that the stock of each company changes at the end of each day, thus changing the User's net worth too.

-iStock again prints the dashboard for the User to do the necessary.
+Once agian, iStock prints the dashboard for the User to do the necessary.

-iStock keeps running until the User chooses the fifth option to exit.
+Thus, iStock keeps running until the User chooses the fifth option - exit.